Designing a more mindful YouTube experience

 More accessible time tracking capability

 Time tracking and break reminder features, only available on the YouTube app, were added to the redesigned web platform, with periodic alerts of long continuous usage to allow users to monitor their usage and remember to take breaks.
-They are not intrusive to test participants and help them be more mindful when using the platform.

 Balanced ad breaks as screen time breaks